de1mos242/little-diary-root/README.md

 They listen to webhook events, that fired by workflows in corresponding repositories after deployment image to DockerHub.

 Workflow `gke-root-service.yaml` deploys ingress and SSL certificate configurations into GKE.
+Runs on push into master branch.

 #### GKE usage specifics
 * Using GCE ingress controller